SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ### Conclusion

-As we started to see it, the class `SpPresenter` is a central class that as the following responsibilities:
+As we started to see it, the class `SpPresenter` is a central class that has the following responsibilities:

 - Initialization of presenter part and state.
 - Definition of application layout.